iSatbir/iSatbir/README.md

 - 👋 Hi, I’m @iSatbir
 - 👀 I’m interested in...
-CRYPTO
+CRYPTO!
 - 🌱 I’m currently learning..
 EVERYTHING!
 - 💞️ I’m looking to collaborate on...
 NOTHING!
 - 📫 How to reach me...
 X.com/i7Bir